AlexCouch/JoyCouch/README.md

 # JoyCouch
 My own library (obviously in the works) that allows the implementation of the Nintendo Joy-Con.
 This requires bluetooth.

-JoyCouch is a WIP lightweight, flexible, thread-safe Nintendo Joy-Con API.
+JoyCouch is a WIP easy-to-use, efficient, flexible, thread-safe Nintendo Joy-Con API.
 It is very early in development and currently includes:
 * Input Handlers
 * Rumbling
 * JoyconManager for managing the interactions with either left and right JoyCons